 How do trainees apply for the scheme?

-Those interested in the scheme should review their preferences within their GP application within Oriel prioritising a ‘hard to recruit to’ training place and resubmit their preferred training locations by Friday 17 February 2017.
+Those interested in the scheme should review their preferences within their GP application within Oriel prioritising a ‘hard to recruit to’ training place.
 In the event that any of the hard to recruit training places is oversubscribed, standard recruitment and selection processes for training places will be applied.
 For further detail, please visit the GPNRO website.

 What happens if a GP trainee on the scheme leaves early?